mricon/grokmirror/README.rst

     * * * * * mirror /usr/bin/grok-pull -p -c /etc/grokmirror/repos.conf

-Make sure the user "mirror" (or whichever user you specified) is able to write to the toplevel, log and lock locations specified in repos.conf.
+Make sure the user "mirror" (or whichever user you specified) is able to write to the toplevel and log locations specified in repos.conf.

 If you already have a bunch of repositories in the hierarchy that matches the upstream mirror and you'd like to reuse them instead of